offsoc/onionprobe/docs/standalone.md

         ./onionprobe-monitor restart tor

+!!! note

-Note that the Grafana dashboard also comes with it's own user management system, whose default user and password is `admin`.
+    The Grafana dashboard also comes with it's own user management system, whose default user and password is `admin`.
 You might change this default user and not setup the Client Authorization for Grafana, or maybe use both depending or your security needs.

 [generate-auth-keys-for-all-onion-services]: https://gitlab.torproject.org/tpo/onion-services/onionprobe/-/blob/main/scripts/generate-auth-keys-for-all-onion-services